santi1s/Big-Data/Big-Data/Support-Engineer-Best-Practices/On%2DCall-Guide-and-Practices.md

 883       Database
 884       Databricks

-4. SE answers and works case.
+4. SE answers call and works case to delight our customer.
+If case needs to be handed off to APAC, ping DM a few minutes before the end of the Americas time block so they initiate a call out (1st to APAC on-call manager, who oks call out to on-call engineer, etc) then work with DM/APAC engineer to hand off case.
+5. populate the on-call form http://aka.ms/oncalllog